marthaberner/simple-ui-router-tutorial/README.md

 * Be able to wire up UI-Router
 * Be able to display nested views using ui-router
-* Be able to implement authorization using ui-router
+* Be able to implement authentication using ui-router

 ##### Stretch objectives if you get through the first 3